 PhD Research Students

-Neus Alberich: Discursive constructions of consent in the manosphereNoorin Iqbal: A linguistic analysis of religious hate speech by Indians aganist Islam and Muslims of India on Instagram
+Neus Alberich Buera: Discursive constructions of sexual consent in an online community: normalising sexual violence against womenNoorin Iqbal: A linguistic analysis of religious hate speech by Indians against Islam and Muslims of India on Instagram

-Amy Brown: The influence of psychopathic traits and personality disorders on stalker communicationLauren Morgan: BSL-interpreted police investigative interviews
+Amy Brown: The influence of psychopathic traits and personality disorders on stalker communicationLauren Morgan: Using linguistics to enhance investigative interviews with Deaf British Sign Language users

 Members of the AIFL Advisory Board